fians/situs/README.md

 ## Configuration

 By default, Situs is able run without any configuration.
-But, if you want something advance, you can store the configuration on situs.json right on your source directory.
+But, if you want something advance, you can store the configuration on situs.json.

 __situs.json (default):__